ConSol/sakuli/docs/sakuli-api.md

 <a name="TestCase.handleException"></a>
 ##TestCase.handleException(e)
 Handles any Exception or Error.
-The handleException function calls the Java backend and stores the Exception to the database.
+The handleException function calls the Java backend and stores the Exception for further processing.

 Use it at the end of a catch-block.